Withholding Verifiable Information: Introduction

+Our next result, \cref{thm:sender-pref-eq-characterization}, characterizes sender-preferred laminar equilibrium partitions and, more generally, provides a sharp equilibrium test for barely obedient laminar partitions.
+First, sender-preferred laminar equilibrium partitions are barely obedient in the sense that they leave no slack in the receiver's obedience constraints. \cref{thm:sender-pref-eq-characterization} also bounds their complexity by showing that action $i$ is recommended on at most $\max\{i-1,1\}$ intervals of states.
+Finally, for barely obedient laminar partitions, revelation proofness is simplified into a local condition: it suffices to check only a small subset of the non-lowest on-path actions and only at the highest state recommend each such action.
+In all other cases, revelation proofness is automatic.

+Our remaining set of results discusses the attainability of the commitment payoff in the disclosure game.
+It is well known that generically every commitment problem admits a unique bi-pooling solution.
+We establish in \cref{thm:id-sol} that, among all partitions yielding this solution, there is a unique barely obedient bi-pooling one.
+Moreover, this partition is most resistant to violations of revelation proofness; consequently, the revelation proofness of this partition determines whether the commitment payoff can be achieved in a disclosure game (\cref{prop:bipooling-implementable-iff}).
+With binary actions, \cite{titova2025persuasion} show that every bi-pooling commitment solution is implementable.
+Our \cref{prop:sufficient} shows that for three or more actions, every bi-pooling commitment solution is implementable if the sender's utility is sufficiently convex in the cutoffs for the receiver's actions.
+In the above example with three actions, the sender's utility is sufficiently convex when $p$ is sufficiently low.

+Our results suggest that full revelation may not be the only relevant outcome, even in settings where the sender can prove any true fact.
+In particular, when the receiver has only finitely many actions, the emergence of a rich set of simple equilibria can help explain the variety of disclosure policies observed in practice.
+Even within the class of laminar partitional equilibria, the same environment can sustain a fully revealing equilibrium, a sender-preferred equilibrium with substantially more withholding of information, and every payoff in between.
+Our analysis of sender-preferred equilibria also informs the case of mandatory disclosure: in some environments, voluntary disclosure may lead to pooling of a large fraction of low states with high states and therefore a much lower receiver's payoff.

-I apply these insights to study selling with information disclosure and influencing voters.
-In the selling setting, \cite{m81} shows that when the buyer can buy any fraction of the product, every equilibrium of the game features unraveling.
-Perhaps surprisingly, if the buyer is restricted to buying integer units, the seller may be able to achieve the same outcome as if she has commitment power.
-Next, I consider an expert who discloses verifiable information to a group of voters in an amendment voting setting; that is, voters choose from one of the three alternatives: the amended bill, the (unamended) bill, and no bill (or status quo).
-Interestingly, the expert can be hurt even if, all else equal, all voters are more inclined toward the expert's most preferred outcome.
+We apply these insights to study selling with quality disclosure and influencing voters.
+In the former setting, \cite{milgrom1981good} shows that when the buyer can purchase any fraction of the product, unraveling takes place and every equilibrium features full revelation.
+We show that if the buyer is restricted to purchasing integer units, the seller may be able to achieve the commitment payoff by withholding information.
+In the second application, we consider an expert who discloses verifiable information to a voter who chooses from three alternatives: the amended bill, the unamended bill, and the status quo.
+We demonstrate that the expert can be hurt even if, all else equal, the voter becomes more inclined toward the expert's most preferred alternative.